 She sat down at the edge of the bed and looked into the mirror once more.
 Pierre came up behind her, straddled her, and put one arm around her while he held onto his coffee with the other.
 He kissed her on the back of her neck and rested his chin on her shoulder.

-“Did you make chocolates today?” he asked, not sure how long she‘d been awake before him.
+“Did you make chocolates today?” he asked, not sure how long she‘d been awake.

 “Shit,” she said as she got up to check the clock.
 “It’s almost two.”
 She put the mirror down and adjusted her shawl to cover most of her naked body.
 As she quickly tiptoed to the front door, Pierre enjoyed watching her bare ass jiggle until she was out of sight.

 The women out front were surprised to hear the metal bolt slide, unlocking the door before two o’clock.
 Esperanza didn’t swing both of the large doors open like she usually did.
 Instead, she just opened one barely enough to stick her head through, “Sorry, ladies.
 There will be no chocolates today.”

 The ladies giggled as they walked away, not saying anything in return and too hungover to notice the change in Esperanza’s eye color.